hehonglu123/Cognex_driver/docs/cognex_setup.md

 software.
 See the documentation for instructions to configure network settings and communication with the sensor.

 ![](images/ip_lookup.png)

+Save the IP address in this view.
+It will be needed later.
+The IP address can also be found by right clicking on the device in the left list panel In-Sight Network and clicking Properties.

 ### Connect to Device